PejmanGhafouri/pejmanghafouri/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/PejmanGhafouri](https://github.com/PejmanGhafouri)

-- 💬 Ask me about **Python, Django, Django Rest Framework (DRF), Odoo, Microservice architecture, Linux, Docker, and Celery**
+- 💬 Ask me about **Python, Django, Django Rest Framework (DRF), Odoo, Microservice architecture, Linux, Docker and Celery**

 - 📫 How to reach me **pejmanghafouricorp@gmail.com**